 What usually happens when you sign up for these schemes is that a portion of the premiums that you pay for your medical or life insurance coverage are invested for you in various funds that are managed by the insurance company.

-Most insurance companies require you to maintain a minimum in the fund so that they can continue to be invested.
+Most insurance companies require you to maintain a minimum in the mutual funds so that they can continue to be invested.

 Under normal circumstances, the returns on these funds are quite decent and you can expect your investment to grow at a steady pace.